 Last Updated: April 24, 2026

-When a claim hits, the difference between panic and control is usually in the add-ons.
+These PolicyBee claims scenarios show that when a claim hits, the difference between panic and control is usually in the add-ons.
 The base policy gets you started, the right extras keep your business moving.

 Before you buy your policy, claim this first: use this PolicyBee referral link and claim your £20 reward now.